|

 but it does work well to catch bass especially during the day when

-the sun is up.
-This is a large tube anywhere from 18” to 36” long
+the sun is up high.
+This is a large tube anywhere from 18” to

-in a variety of colors but most often in a very dark red.
-The nose
+36” long in a variety of colors but most often in a very dark red.

-has a lead weight and swivel, and there is normally a double hook in
+The nose has a lead weight and swivel, and there is normally a

-trolled slowly and very close to the bottom to be most effective.
+very close to the bottom to be most effective.
+Where these are

-the bait on the hook, getting your expensive sandworm off.
+the hook, getting your expensive sandworm off.
+Sometimes I

-Sometimes I will put a strip of bluefish belly on the hook.
-They
+will put a strip of bluefish belly on the hook.
+They can’t get

-can’t get that off, but it doesn't work as well.
-Tubes generally
+that off, but it doesn't work as well.
+Tubes generally work

-work even though they don’t "match the hatch".
+even though they don’t "match the hatch", but as with any other

 How Deep do you run them.